AkeinLithmal/Geothermal-generator-/README.md

 Even if I can’t patent it right now, this idea proves you don’t need to be an adult or have millions to invent something cool.
 You just need curiosity, some math, and a bathroom 🚽💡.

+Concept by MD Akein Lithmal Wijesinghe , originally published on 04/10/2025.
+All rights reserved